xojs/xo/readme.md

 ### Config types

-XO exports the types `FlatXoConfig`, `XoConfigItem`, and other types for you to get ts validation on your config files.
+XO exports the types `FlatXoConfig`, `XoConfigItem`, and other types for you to get TypeScript validation on your config files.

 examples:
 `xo.config.js`